The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 ## GeoStack on YouTube
 Visit the project's [YouTube Channel - The GeoStack Project](https://www.youtube.com/channel/UCiZEImhO8r-LMAWh-KQiH6g).
- - Tip: check out the 70+ overview videos and tutorial video clips by using the playlists!
+ - Tip: check out the 76 introduction, overview and tutorial videos by using the playlists!
+Quick study in 90 minutes!

 ## Reader's Guide
 1. Read this project's home page first!